Video Production Equipment and Software for Every Budget

 - Best: Manfrotto MVH502A Fluid Head and 546B Tripod System with Carrying Bag

 The final piece of the puzzle is your lighting kit.
 A three-point lighting kit is essential because it will help you shape your scene and make your subject pop.
-When setting up your lighting, you need one key light on one side to provide your primary light source and a softer fill light on the other side to subdue the shadows on the other side of your subject.
+When setting up your lighting, you need one key light on one side to provide your primary light source and softer fill light on the other side to subdue the shadows on the other side of your subject.
 Then you use the third light, a backlight, to contour your subject.

 Our lighting kit recommendations: